syncfusion-content/blazor-docs/blazor/numeric-textbox/customization.md

+---
+layout: post
+title: Customization in Blazor Numeric TextBox Component | Syncfusion
+description: Checkout and learn here all about data binding in Syncfusion Blazor Numeric TextBox component and more.
+platform: Blazor
+control: Numeric TextBox
+documentation: ug
+---
 # Read only Input

 You can disable the text box from editing by setting the `readonly` attribute to the input element.